‘Show of force’: Business-backed opponents of Seattle head tax outspent supporters 2 to 1

 Campaigns for and against the levy spent more than $600,000 combined, contesting a referendum that likely will not take place.

-Campaign-finance reports filed this week shed light on the circumstances surrounding Seattle’s decision last month to rescind a controversial head tax that would have raised money to combat homelessness.
+Foes of Seattle’s controversial head tax on big businesses shelled out more than $2 for every dollar spent by proponents of the tax, according to campaign-finance reports filed this week.

-Foes of the tax on big businesses shelled out more than $2 for every dollar spent by proponents of the tax, according to the June finance reports.
+The June finance reports shed light on the circumstances surrounding the surprise decision by city leaders rescind the tax last month.

 “Part of the strategy was probably to make a show of force,” Aaron Pickus, an independent political consultant who wasn’t involved in the battle, said of the effort against the tax.
 “It’s an above-average amount of money to spend on a campaign of this kind.”